 You'll always be best served by dealing directly with an independent artist - most of whom have their own established online art galleries where you can procure Limited Editions from the comfort of home.
 One thing in common with all photographers that are successful artist is they worked hard to become accomplished on their own, without ever being "represented" by commercial art galleries.
 Commercial galleries frown upon artists that market themselves beyond the local scope of the gallery, thus a photographer without a web presence relies fully on the gallery investing & marketing on their behalf.
 Thus, this leaves the photographer in a situation of feeling trapped, and at the mercy of the gallery.

 You can easily find high-end photographers online through their customized website galleries, such as my own here at Schoeller-FineArt.com.
-You'll enjoy instant savings without paying any hidden overhead like the 40% or higher commissions, or the monthly cost of operating your own brick & mortar gallery.
+You'll enjoy instant savings without paying any hidden overhead gallery fees like 40% or higher commissions, or the monthly cost of operating your own brick & mortar gallery.
 You also can contact artist like myself directly through their websites to ask questions at any time, and even develop a relationship with them by following on their Social Media.
 I provide personalized customer service without a middle-man and provide a VIP Loyalty Rewards Program for repeat clients.
 In addition, most independent photographers will usually offer Free domestic delivery.

 You'll also have the ability to "keep in touch" with independent fine art photographers through personalized Newsletters.
 Independent artists don't have time to bombard you with "spammy" newsletter emails like the online art malls do.
 Speaking for myself, I'll construct occasional newsletters keep you up to date for any upcoming "art shows" where I'll exhibit and sell my works at, or announce brand new artworks recently added to my online galleries.
 If you seek value, high-end gallery quality, sensational imagery, and world-class customer service you have no reason to look any further than Thomas Schoeller Photography.

-Rainier is clearly one of my all-time favorite locations I've ever had the opportunity to photograph.
+LUXURY EDITION - Rainier is clearly one of my all-time favorite locations I've ever had the opportunity to photograph.
 The area on the volcano's south slope is called Paradise, and that really sums it up in one word!
 The wildflower blooms that begin to peak throughout the National Park during August (based on elevation) are one of our planet's most impressive displays.

 Casting a warm glow over the ridgeline and on the summit of Rainier, I shot this image just moments before the sun would set.